Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/upgrade.md

 to run `kong migrations finish`.

 While the migrations themselves are automated, the chart does not automatically ensure that you follow the recommended upgrade path.
-If you are upgrading from more than one minor Kong version back, check the upgrade path recommendations for Kong open source or Kong Gateway.
+If you're upgrading from more than one minor Kong version back, check the upgrade path recommendations for Kong open source or Kong Gateway.

 Although not required, users should upgrade their chart version and Kong version independently.